giulio-pasqualetti/exercises/README.md

 # Algorithmic Programming Exercises using Python

-This repository contains a list of Python scripts, each one solving an exercise from the online platform "Codewars", whose difficulty and text are stated in a comment at the beginning of the file.
+This repository contains a list of Python scripts, each one solving an exercise from the online platform "codewars.com", whose difficulty and text are stated in a comment at the beginning of the file.

 The difficulty ranges from **8 kyu** (*easiest*) to **8 dan** (*hardest*), as listed below: